Guides Training Equipment Wrist Wraps

 Should You Wear Wrist Wraps While Lifting?

-You should wear wrist wraps while lifting in exercises that compress the wrist.
-This means anything that tries to squish the wrist together, which is where injury wrist is highest.
+You may wear wrist wraps while lifting in exercises that compress the wrist.
+This means anything that tries to squish the wrist together, which is where the risk of injury wrist is high.

 This is one of the ways that you can improve the health and stability of the wrists, giving you one less thing to think about during the exercise.
 This is particularly useful in exercises like the bench press and military press.